rsayyed591/Recursion5-NoName.json/README.md

 # MedWell

 MedWell is a website designed for storing and managing medical reports of patients.
 It provides a platform where users can securely upload their medical reports and visualize key health indicators through interactive dashboards.
+This is a Recursion 5.0 hackathon project.

 ## Table of Contents